Lake Edward Sanatorium: The vacation center

 On 24 October 1980, the provincial government created the "Corporation Village Plein Air du Lac Édouard" (P.A.L.E.) and opened a vacation center in 1981.
 The wooden service buildings were used including the nun's villa.
 Around 1993, the GRCAO, from Montreal university, supervised the replacement of the old boilers with two new wood burning boilers as a sustainable development project.
-The project was probably financed by the "Programme de mise en valeur de l’environnement Chissibli-Jacques-Cartier" created by Hydro-Québec after the construction of the Bay James high voltage power lines near lake Edward.
+The project was probably financed by the "Programme de mise en valeur de l'environnement Chissibli-Jacques-Cartier" created by Hydro-Québec after the construction of the Bay James high voltage power lines near lake Édouard.
 The heated surfaces being much smaller than during the sanatorium's days, the operation of the large, high-pressure steam boiler plant wasted energy and was very costly in manpower.
 The vacation center closed in 2004.
 In 2013, the nun's villa was burned down by vandals.